 Even in the grips of a recession, Walton’s stores proved successful.
 In 1991, as the country was mired in an economic downturn, Walmart increased sales by more than 40 percent.
 But that success also made Walmart a target, especially for small-town merchants and other residents who argued the giant chain was wiping out a community’s smaller stores and downtown retail.
 Walton, however, tried to meet those fears head-on, promising jobs and donations to local charities, which the company often delivered in some fashion.

 An avid hunter and outdoorsman, Walton portrayed a humble image right up until his death.
 His vehicle of choice was a red 1985 Ford pickup.
 With his wife Helen, whom he married in 1943, he lived in the same house in Bentonville, Arkansas, since 1959.
 The couple had four children: S. Robson, John, James and Alice.

 In 1985 Forbes magazine named Walton the wealthiest man in the United States, a declaration that seemed to irritate the businessman more than anything else.
 “All that hullabaloo about somebody’s net worth is just stupid, and it’s made my life a lot more complex and difficult,” he said.

-Over that last several years of his life, Walton suffered from two types of cancer: hairy-cell leukemia and bone marrow cancer.
+Over the last several years of his life, Walton suffered from two types of cancer: hairy-cell leukemia and bone marrow cancer.
 He died of the latter on April 5, 1992, at the University of Arkansas Medical Sciences Hospital in Little Rock, Arkansas.